Address

 Friendliness of staff: friendly and very helpful

 Notes: *Mansion has a second floor that can only be seen on a tour.
-It is not handicapped accessible.
+It is not accessible.

 Read More

-We took a leisurely walk, enjoying the path around this 691 acre property, with 14 different gardens, a 65 room mansion (not open for tours at this time) and river walk.
-It was donated to the Long Island State Park Region by Mrs. Cutting and her daughter, “to provide an oasis of beauty and quiet for the pleasure, rest, and refreshment of those who delight in outdoor beauty…” It is a “passive park; no biking, picnicking, sports, bathing or games.” (website)
+Bayard Cutting Arboretum is a beautiful, tranquil place.
+An arboretum is not a park.
+It is a kind of “museum of trees.”
+691 acres, with 14 different gardens, a 65 room mansion that is open for tours, and a river walk.
+It was donated to the Long Island State Park Region by Mrs. Cutting and her daughter, “to provide an oasis of beauty and quiet for the please, rest and refreshment of those who delight in outdoor beauty…” It is a “passive park; no biking, picnicking, sports, bathing, pets or games.” (website)

 Location